 As a college-wide degree program, there is flexibility in the selection of course work to create a personalized program built around the specialization.
 You will work with an advisor and examining committee to customize a program of study best fitting your educational objective(s), enabling you to gain immediate value to apply to your workplace or career advancement.

-Degree requirements include 36 credit hours of course work.
-This can be accomplished through one of the two following options.
+Degree requirements include 30 credit hours of course work.

 - No thesis required.

 - 15 credit hours must be in the major (area of concentration)